-Clark Atlanta University requires all undergraduate students to complete a minimum of sixty-six (66) credits in residence.
-These credits must be completed while the student is enrolled and in good standing at the University through courses completed at Clark Atlanta University or one of the other institutions of the Atlanta University Center.
+Clark Atlanta University requires all undergraduate students to complete a minimum of twenty-five percent (25%) of the credits earned toward a degree be earned in residence.
+These credits must be completed while the student is enrolled at Clark Atlanta University.
 All Clark Atlanta University courses must include the following minimum instruction based contact-hours: